Edge Erasures and Chordal Graphs: Exposed edges in chordal graphs: erasures and edge connectivity

 We begin by collecting some basic definitions, notation, and terminology.

-\begin{defn} Let $G = (V, E)$ be an undirected simple graph (with no loops or multiple edges) having finite vertex set $V$ and edge set $E$.
+\begin{definition} Let $G = (V, E)$ be an undirected simple graph (with no loops or multiple edges) having finite vertex set $V$ and edge set $E$.
+The degree of a vertex $v$ will be denoted by $\deg_G(v)$.
 The open $G$-neighborhood of a vertex $v \in V$ is

 The closed neighborhood $N_G[v] = N_G(v) \cup \{v\}$.
 We will denote the induced subgraph on $A \subseteq V$ by $G[A]$.
 On occasion, we will simplify notation by understanding $N_G(v)$ or $N_G[v]$ to be the induced subgraph $G[N_G(v)]$ or $G[N_G[v]]$.
 Whether we are referring to the induced subgraph or just the vertex set will be clear from the context.
+In particular, complete subgraphs will occasionally be referred to as cliques.
 Note $G[N_G(v)]$ is sometimes called the {\em link} of $v$, particularly in a more topological setting.

 If $v_1, \ldots, v_k$ is an ordering on $V$, let $G_i = G[\{v_i, \ldots, v_k\}]$.
 A vertex $v$ is {\em simplicial} if the induced subgraph on $N_G[v]$ is complete.
 We say that a graph has a {\em perfect elimination ordering} if there is some ordering of $V$ such that $v_i$ is simplicial in $G_i$ for each $1 \leq i \leq k$.
-Recall also that a {\em bridge} is a cut-edge, {\em i.e.,} an edge whose removal increases the number of connected components of the graph.
-An equivalent characterization is that a bridge is an edge that does not lie in any cycle of the graph. \end{defn}
+Recall also that a {\em bridge} is a cut-edge, that is, an edge whose removal increases the number of connected components of the graph. \end{definition}

-\begin{defn} An undirected simple graph $G$ is {\em chordal} if every induced cycle has length three.
-Chordality is an induced-hereditary property. \end{defn}
+\begin{definition} An undirected simple graph $G$ is {\em chordal} if every induced cycle has length three.
+Chordality is an induced-hereditary property. \end{definition}

 There are many characterizations of chordal graphs available in the literature.
 We will not attempt here to give a full survey of the relevant results, but rather point the reader to \cite{decaria:thesis}, which provides an excellent guide to the related literature.
 However, there is one characterization that we will need in the sequel and one implication---we combine those as a theorem here.